lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 alternatives are asymmetric algorithms.
 Post-quantum secure symmetric cryptography is easier: we can just use bigger key sizes, which are still small enough to be practical and result in fast primitives.
-Quantum computers simply halve the security level, so all we need to do is use secure ciphers with 256 bit keys, like Salsa20.
+Quantum computers simply halve the security level, so all we need to do to maintain a 128 bit security level is to use ciphers with 256 bit keys, like Salsa20.

 Quantum computers also have an advantage against SIDH, but both are still exponential in the field size.
 The SIDH scheme in the new paper has 192 bits